WJRH-Engineering/icecast-source-info/README.md

 A more complex version of VoiceMeeter Banana is a more complex version of VoiceMeeter that provides additional audio inputs and outputs.
 It can be downloaded at [https://www.vb-audio.com/Voicemeeter/banana.htm](https://www.vb-audio.com/Voicemeeter/banana.htm).

+1.

+2.

+3.

+4.

+5.

+6.

+7.

+9.

+#### Mac

+TODO

+#### Linux

+TODO

-### Optional
+### Optional - Virutal Audio Cable
+The virtual audio cable can be used to separate a programs audio output from the computers audio output.
+This will give the broadcaster finer control of the separate audio and can make mixing easier.

 [https://www.vb-audio.com/Cable/index.htm](https://www.vb-audio.com/Cable/index.htm)

 ## Examples
 WJRH Engineering knows that all shows are different.
 Here are some recommended ways to implement common show elements using the recommended setup on a Windows Computer.

-### Case 1 - Computer Audio Output
-Icecast Source Client: butt
-Virtual Mixer: VoiceMeeter

-Audio Inputs
-- Computer Audio Output

-Audio Outputs
-- Main mix for Icecast source
-- Audio for Broadcaster (speakers/headphones)

-### Case 2 - Single Microphone
-Icecast Source Client: butt
-Virtual Mixer: VoiceMeeter

-Audio Inputs
-- Broadcaster Microphone

-Audio Outputs
-- Main mix for Icecast source
-- Audio for Broadcaster (headphones)

-### Case 3 - Single Microphone with Computer Audio Output
+### Case 1 - Single Microphone with Computer Audio Output
 Icecast Source Client: butt
 Virtual Mixer: VoiceMeeter